Download an excerpt from this book here.

 For a chapter-by-chapter discussion of the book, go here.

 “Ingenious Mechanics” is 8-1/2” x 11”, 160 pages and printed in full color on beautiful coated paper.
 The binding is sewn to last for generations.
 The pages are surrounded by heavy hardbound boards that are covered in cotton cloth.
-And the whole book is wrapped in a heavy matte-coated dust jacket.
 Like all Lost Art Press books, “Ingenious Mechanicks” is produced and printed entirely in the United States.